Mikhail Sergachev

-Mikhail Aleksandrovich Sergachev (Михаил Александрович Сергачёв; born 25 June 1998) is a Russian professional ice hockey defenceman for the Tampa Bay Lightning of the National Hockey League (NHL).
-He was selected ninth overall by the Montreal Canadiens in the 2016 NHL Entry Draft.
-Sergachev won back-to-back Stanley Cups with the Lightning in 2020 and 2021.
+Mikhail Aleksandrovich Sergachev (Михаил Александрович Сергачёв; born 25 June 1998) is a Russian professional ice hockey defenceman and alternate captain for the Utah Mammoth of the National Hockey League (NHL).
+He was selected ninth overall by the Montreal Canadiens in the 2016 NHL entry draft.
+Sergachev won the Stanley Cup back-to-back with the Tampa Bay Lightning in 2020 and 2021.

 Player career

 Juniors

-Sergachev began his junior career in Russia, where he played for Irbis Kazan of the MHL.
+Sergachev began his junior career in Russia, where he played for Irbis Kazan of the Molodezhnaya Hokkeinaya Liga (MHL).
 Sergachev was drafted sixth overall in the CHL Import Draft, selected by the Windsor Spitfires of the Ontario Hockey League (OHL).
 He committed to the Spitfires on 8 July 2015, stating that playing in the OHL offered him the best of chance of achieving his dream of playing in the NHL.

 In his rookie OHL season, Sergachev emerged as a top defenceman, finishing third in scoring amongst defenceman and winning the Max Kaminsky Trophy as the OHL's most outstanding defenceman.

-Leading up to the 2016 NHL Entry Draft, Sergachev was highly regarded by scouts and was considered one of the top defencemen available in the draft.
+Leading up to the 2016 NHL entry draft, Sergachev was highly regarded by scouts and was considered one of the top defencemen available in the draft.
 Ultimately, he was selected by the Montreal Canadiens ninth overall, the second defenceman drafted behind Olli Juolevi of the Vancouver Canucks.
 On 1 July 2016, the Canadiens announced they had signed Sergachev to a three-year, entry-level contract.

 On 28 May 2017, Sergachev helped the Windsor Spitfires to capture their third Memorial Cup championship in franchise history.
 Sergachev was also named as an All-Star of the Memorial Cup tournament.

 Professional

-Montreal Canadiens
+Montreal Canadiens (2016–2017)

 After attending his first Canadiens' training camp, Sergachev impressively made the opening night roster for the 2016–17 season.
 He made his NHL debut with Montreal in a 4–1 victory over the Buffalo Sabres on 13 October 2016.
 He appeared in four games with the Canadiens before he was returned to continue his development with junior club, the Windsor Spitfires, on 31 October 2016.